Open star cluster M11

 Visual magnitude: 7,0m

-Distance to the star clusters M11 to the Sun is 6120 light years
+Distance from the star clusters M11 to the Sun is 6120 light years

 Angular size: 13'